samorgen/approachable-geek/README.md

    npm start
 ```

 The program will generate a QR code that can be scanned to open the app within Expo.
-The program is also accessible by opening the Expo app once the program is running and selecting the approachable-geek option.

 Note: It may take a few seconds to load all the packages the first time the project loads in Expo.
 If Expo becomes disconnected, shake your phone to view a menu where you will find an option to reload the page.